U.S. Compendium of Sustainable Food Systems Actions

 The U.S. Compendium of Sustainable Food Systems (SFS) Actions is a voluntary listing by businesses, coalitions, organizations, and state or local governments of the actions they are taking to build more sustainable food systems and to contribute to the objectives of the UN Food Systems Summit.
 Explore the U.S. Compendium of SFS Actions to discover game-changing actions, opportunities for collaboration, and inspiration for further action.

 Inclusion on this list does not imply endorsement by the United States Department of Agriculture (USDA).
+The list illustrates the diversity of sustainable food systems actions and approaches being taken across the United States.

 Agricultural Retailers Association (ARA)